PostgREST/postgrest-docs/docs/install/server.md

 The user in the connection string is the "authenticator role," i.e. a role which is used temporarily to switch into other roles depending on the authentication request JWT.
-For simple API's you can use the same role for authenticator and anonymous.
+For simple APIs you can use the same role for authenticator and anonymous.

 The complete list of options: